 GSR (version 2)

-We will publish our submissions on our website, other than parts which contain sensitive nuclear information, export-controlled information or commercially confidential information.
+We have published our submissions on this website, other than parts which contain sensitive nuclear information, export-controlled information or commercially confidential information.

-The GDA process for the UK HPR1000 is targeted to take five years from the start of Step 1, as shown in the diagram below.
+The GDA process for the UK HPR1000 took five years from the start of Step 1, as shown in the diagram below.

-On completion of the GDA process, the regulators will issue reports on their findings along with the supporting technical assessment reports.
-If the design is judged to be satisfactory, the ONR will issue a Design Acceptance Confirmation (DAC) and the EA will issue a Statement of Design Acceptability (SoDA), along with the supporting technical assessment reports.
+On completion of the GDA process on 7 February 2022, the ONR issued a Design Acceptance Confirmation (DAC) and the EA a Statement of Design Acceptability (SoDA), along with the supporting technical assessment reports.